-- Provide basic emergency supplies to low-income residents - Develop or strengthen neighborhood based emergency preparedness programs, such as CERT Encourage CERT programs to build their program to support any accessibility barriers, such as language access and financial support if needed.) - Develop multilingual and multicultural emergency preparedness education programs - Strengthen community networks in rural areas - Assess potential digital receiver technology solutions - Assess and expand rural road network to ensure multiple evacuation routes, including maintenance of dirt roads - Identify areas in the county with inadequate evacuation plans and assist them in updating their plans - Annual evacuation and emergency drills (similar to tsunami programs)
+- Provide basic emergency supplies to low-income residents - Develop or strengthen neighborhoodbased emergency preparedness programs, such as CERT.
+Encourage these programs to support any accessibility barriers, such as language access and financial support if needed. - Develop multilingual and multicultural emergency preparedness education programs - Strengthen community networks in rural areas - Assess potential digital receiver technology solutions - Assess and expand rural road networks to ensure multiple evacuation routes, including maintenance of dirt roads - Identify areas in the county with inadequate evacuation plans and assist them in updating their plans - Conduct annual evacuation and emergency drills (similar to tsunami programs)

-7. Health risks from reduced water quality in wells
+7. Health risks from reduced water quality in wells due to drought and wildfire